Photo credit: Kevin Ho Nguyen / UC Berkeley

 Need Help Right Now?

-The UC Berkeley Food Pantry in Stiles Hall at 2400 Bancroft Way provides emergency, nonperishable food to UC Berkeley students while they explore campus food security resources.
+The UC Berkeley Food Pantry in Stiles Hall, located in the ASUC Building - Room 68, provides emergency, nonperishable food to UC Berkeley students while they explore campus food security resources.
 Visit the Food Pantry website for current hours of operation.

 Student parents can contact The Bear Pantry, which provides an emergency food supply to low-income UC Berkeley students who have dependent children and who receive tuition assistance through the Financial Aid and Scholarships Office.
 The Bear Pantry is part of the Transfer, Re-entry, and Student Parent Center (TRSP Center) in 100 Cesar Chavez Student Center.
 Contact The Bear Pantry by emailing email@example.com.